 Online Meeting with 5th Grade Parents/Guardians

-Join the Snyder Junior High staff in the library (enter through the front doors, additional parking in the East parking lot).
+Join the Snyder Junior High staff in the SJH library (enter through the front doors, additional parking in the East parking lot).
 We will review the electives and courses available and answer any questions you may have.
-Last chncew to answer questions before the elective forms are due.
+Last chance to answer questions before the elective forms are due.

 Elective Selection Forms Due

-Students will receive an elective selection form on Friday, April 1st.
 Please review your child’s class preferences and complete the form.
-Student and parent signatures are required and must be turned into the student’s 5th grade homeroom teacher no later than Friday, April 8th.
+Student and parent signatures are required and must be turned into the student’s 5th grade homeroom teacher or front office no later than Tuesday, March 7, 2023.

 Required Courses include ELA, Math, Science, Social Studies, and WIN.
 During the WIN period, teachers work with students on coursework and social-emotional learning guided by the Capturing Kids’ Hearts program.